WordPress/gutenberg/docs/designers-developers/developers/themes/global-styles.md

-# Themes & Block Editor: experimental theme.json
+# Themes & Block Editor: Global Styles

 > **These features are still experimental**.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 >